7targets/7targets-docs/_posts/2021-07-30-How-to-send-Webinar-Invitations-to-Selected-Audience-within-minutes.md

 ## Step 1

-After creating and saving the message, click on the ‘Dashboard’ tab.
+Click on the ‘Dashboard’ tab.

 ![image](../../images/webinar-8.png)